 We are fortunate to have not one, but two drama studios as well as the larger Randle Hall.
 The main drama studio is well equipped and used for small-scale productions and showcase evenings.
 Our larger productions take place in the Assembly Hall.

 We offer an extensive range of co-curricular opportunities which include speech and drama lessons, as well as the opportunity to take part in the school’s youth theatre, drama clubs, theatre trips and an amazing variety of performance opportunities.
-Performances this year include ‘Hairspray’, ‘Bugsy Malone’, ‘Sweet Charity’ and ‘Olivia’ plus experimental drama presentations and showcases.
+Performances this year include ‘The Lion, the Witch and the Wardrobe’, ‘The Sweeney Todd Shock 'n' Roll Show’, ‘Blood Wedding’ and ‘Joseph and the Amazing Technicolor Dreamcoat', plus experimental drama presentations and showcases.